 The Duži Monastery of the Serbian Orthodox Church is dedicated to the Shroud of the Mother of God and commemorated on October 14.
 The church of the Monastery Duzi is large, one nave building, with semicircular altar.
 It has been reconstructed, and mural painting is ongoing.
 Duzi Monastery is situated in the Trebinje forest away from about 4km on the left shore of the Trebisnjica River, 7km downstream of Trebinje on the way to Dubrovnik.
 In the 16th and 17th century Duzi Monastery was the metochion – property of the Tvrdos Monastery.
 When Tvrdos Monastery was destroyed in 1695, metropolitan bishop and monks moved to Duzi Monastery.
 They restored and enlarged the church and property, which still has been well known by the same name.
 Until the end of existing of the Pec Patriarchate – Pecka Patrijarsija in 1776, this monastery was the centre of metropolitan bishop of Herzegovina.
 It was robbed and devastated several times.
 One of the worth-mentioning sights of the Duzi Monastery is the miraculous healing of Savo Kushtra.
 However, the Duži Monastery was not only the exclusive spiritual center, but also the national liberation epicenter of the Serbian Herzegovina.
 In the winter 1857, before the Saint Nicholas Feast in the Duži Monastery began an uprising of the Serbs under the leadership of Luke Vukalovic.
 Near Monastery is old school – the first school in area, built in 1857 by Nicifor Ducic, a notable monk, a soldier, Archimandrite, academic, philanthropist to Serbian education and Serafin Perovic.

-Along the banks of the Trebišnjica river, in the Petrovo and Popovo Polje plains, grape is grown by generations, surrounded by stony and lunar mountains.
+Along the banks of the Trebišnjica river, in the Petrovo and Popovo Polje plains, surrounded with stony and lunar mountains, grape is grown for generations.
 Back in 1894, Austria-Hungarians declared this region to be the most convenient area for growing white wine grapes called Žilavka, thus creating one of the two regal vineyards, whereby this spot was the only place for cultivating Žilavka that was exclusively delivered to the Viennese court.
 These vines give life to žilavka and vranac, two wines that have made the history and success of oenology in Eastern Herzegovina.
 Present day numerous visitors of this uniquely beautiful area enjoy themselves in excellent wines produced in numerous wine-houses.
 The beautiful nature and rocky scenery of Herzegovina surely contributed to the fact that Trebinje people are regarded as beautiful, but also very high, slim, handsome, good constitution with wide shoulders.
 Trebinje people are also known as uniquely wise, talented, minded, good spirit and creative people.

 Museum of Herzegovina in Trebinje housing its exceptionally rich collections and legacies is truly worth-visiting.